Connecticut Court Records

 There are four primary options for finding out if you have a warrant in Connecticut:

-- In-Person at The Issuing Court: Queries may also be directed to the court where the warrant was issued.
-Typically, the clerk of the issuing court will enter the warrant information into their database before providing the warrant to a police officer and after the officer returns the warrant.
+- In-Person at the Issuing Court: Queries may also be directed to the court where the warrant was issued.
+Typically, the clerk of the issuing court enters the warrant information into their database before providing the warrant to a police officer and after the officer returns the warrant.
 In this case, the requester will need to present their ID and any other information needed to facilitate the search.

 - Online and in-person at the local police office where the warrant was executed: Warrant-related queries may also be directed to the executing law enforcement officer or agency.